mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-10-26-tomato-bulgur-with-kale-and-fava-beans/index.md

 ---
-title: "Tomato Bulgur with Kale and Fava Beans"
+blog: shalveena.com
+categories:
+- lunch-and-dinner
+- recipes
+coverImage: img_0439.jpg
 date: "2019-10-26"
-categories:
-  - "lunch-and-dinner"
-  - "recipes"
 tags:
-  - "beans"
+- beans
-  - "bulgur"
+- bulgur
-  - "easy-dinner"
+- easy-dinner
-  - "kale"
+- kale
-  - "maxs-favourites"
+- maxs-favourites
-  - "vegan"
+- vegan
-  - "vegan-recipes"
+- vegan-recipes
-coverImage: "img_0439.jpg"
+title: Tomato Bulgur with Kale and Fava Beans
 ---

 I'm always looking for more ways to incorporate greens and beans into our food.
 This tomato bulgur recipe with kale and fava beans is a great way to do just that.
 It's also very YUMMY.
 Max absolutely loves it (so do I!).
 And the great thing is that it uses ingredients that I usually have in my pantry/fridge.
 To top it all of, it is also super easy and fast to put together.